NVIDIA-METROPOLIS/example-helm-charts/README.md

 ## Required features to be implemented

-1. The delivered Helm package is expected to implement a Helm configuration values.yaml file compatible with deployment NVIDIA<small><sup>&reg;</sup></small> specifications.
+1. The delivered Helm package is expected to implement a Helm configuration values.yaml file compatible with deployment NVIDIA specifications.
 Below is an sample for the Deployment specifications:

     ```yaml
     # Below Values must remain compatible with NVIDIA Metropolis Portal